elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

     ??? abstract "Case 2 - Creating virtual collections of training materials and assigning own PIDs"

-        For [CLARIN](https://www.clarin.eu/), a training event usually consists of slides, handouts, a GitHub page, video tutorials, language resources, datasets and/or tools.
-The slides and handouts are published on the event web page, while the video recordings of the presentations are published on the CLARIN YouTube channel.
-In addition, the language resources and tools used during the training are stored in the CLARIN national repositories, with a **unique** identifier assigned by the institution and can be cited.
+        For [CLARIN](https://www.clarin.eu/), a training event typically includes slides, handouts, a GitHub page, video tutorials, language resources, datasets, and/or tools.
+The slides and handouts are published on the event web page, while video recordings of the presentations are made available on the CLARIN YouTube channel.
+In addition, the language resources and tools used during the training are stored in CLARIN’s national repositories, where they are assigned unique identifiers by the hosting institutions, ensuring that they can be cited and reliably referenced.

         One solution to have a PID assigned to all the materials used during one training event is to create a virtual collection in the CLARIN [Virtual Collection Registry](https://collections.clarin.eu/public?7).
-A virtual collection is a coherent set of links of digital objects that can be easily created, accessed and cited with the help of **unique identifiers**, for example, a DOI.
+A virtual collection is a coherent set of links of digital objects that can be easily created, accessed and cited with the help of PIDs, e.g. a DOI.
 The links can originate from different archives.
-[Here](http://hdl.handle.net/11372/VC-1033) is an example of a virtual collection created for a hands-on tutorial on transcribing interview data
+[Here](http://hdl.handle.net/11372/VC-1033) is an example of a virtual collection created for a hands-on tutorial on transcribing interview data.

         <figure>
             <img src="../../assets/images/FTH-clarin_image1.png"